If you are reading this, it means you are in the richest 78.9% of the world's population

 Many thought people of colour in the USA wouldn't get the vote.
 They did.

-The world is not yet perfect, and there are challenges ahead, but these things declared unachievable one time came about, hope turning into reality.
+The world is not yet perfect, and there are challenges ahead, but these things declared unacheivable one time came about, hope turning into reality.
 So with climate change, its a huge challenge, as is the continued destruction of the world's ecosystems on which we depend.
-Especially with large companies trying to make us forget, and focus on continued consumption for ever lasting economic growth on a finite planet.
+Especially with large companies trying to make us forget and focus on continued consumption for every lasting economic growth on a finite planet.
 But other environmental challenges have been over come...

-In the 1970s nuclear waste, old London buses and electronic waste was just thrown into the sea This is now illegal, nuclear waste has been cleaned up from the sea, London buses are recycled and its even illegal to throw electronic waste into a skip or wheely bin - it has to be recycled under the WEEE directive by under UK and EU law.
+In the 1970s nuclear waste, old London buses and electronic waste was just thrown into the sea.
+This is now illegal, nuclear waste has been cleaned up from the sea, London buses are recycled and its even illegal to throw electronic waste into a skip or wheely bin - it has to be recycled under the WEEE directive.

 In the 1990s a hole in the ozone layer was growing.
 CFCs were clearly the cause, and scientists and civil society started to call for their abolition.
 An industry group was formed to confuse the public and push for 'sensible' use of CFCs rather than their ban - just like the plastic bag lobby today.

 A fridge that didn't need to use CFCs, was developed by scientists commissioned by Greenpeace.
-This was however purposely discredited by corporate lobby groups - spreading lies in the press about them catching fire and not working.
+This was however purposely discredeted by corporate lobby groups - spreading lies in the press about them catching fire and not working.
 (Similar to the negative PR on electric cars recently).
 However, against industry lobbying and nay sayers, CFCs were successfully banned.
-To cut a long story short, this Greenpeace fridge technology is now used in every fridge in the world,
+To cut a long story short, this Greenpeace fridge technology is now used in every fridge in the world.
+CFCs were banned under the Montreal Protocol.

 Similarly the problem of acid rain has been solved, despite industry complaints about the increased economic burden on them - the cost of 'scrubbers' to remove sulphur from power station chimneys.

 Its easy to go from climate change denial (saying its not happening or not man made), to saying its too late - this is what a lot of people and journalists have done - its an excuse for inaction.
-But its not to late, and we will solve the climate change problem.
-(If YOU help...)
+Buts its not to late, and we will solve the climate change problem.

 So it might seem like the end is nigh - but in reality, there is great hope.